petedavisdev/petedavis.dev/_posts/why-not-vuepress.md

   - Opinions!
 permalink: /:slug
 ---
-I've chosen VuePress for this blog and my other side-projects, but it wouldn't be the right choice for every project.
+I've chosen [VuePress] to build this blog and my other side-projects, but it wouldn't be the right choice for every project.

 Here are 5 reasons why you would not use VuePress:

 ## 1. You don't want to see the code

-VuePress is relatively easy to get started with even if you are a beginner developer.
-To get the most out of VuePress, you will need to understand the basics of HTML, CSS, JS and Git.
-These are the core skills for any work on the web, and you could learn them as you go along.
+VuePress is easy to [get started] with, even if you are a beginner web developer.
+To get the most out of VuePress, you just need a basic understanding of HTML, CSS, JS and Git.

 However, if you are completely code-phobic you'll want to use a [no-code website builder](https://www.nocode.tech/category/website-builders).
-Just beware of getting locked into something where you can't control the cost, code or data.
+Just beware of getting locked into something where you don't have control of the cost, the code or the data.

 ### Are you afraid of code?

-<label><input type="radio" name="code" value="minus"> No code please!</label>
+<label><input type="radio" name="code" value="minus"> Yes</label>

-<label><input type="radio" name="code" value="plus"> I'm OK with code</label>
+<label><input type="radio" name="code" value="plus"> No</label>

 ## 2. You don't like Vue

 I would recommend VuePress even if you have never used Vue before.
-Learning Vue is not a prerequisite to using VuePress, and if you want to learn Vue, customising a VuePress theme is as good a place to start as any.
+Learning Vue is not a prerequisite to using VuePress.
+If you want to learn Vue, a VuePress site makes a good playground.

 However, if you have tried Vue and decided it's not for you, VuePress is not going to be your first choice.
 If you prefer not to have a JS framework involved in your static site, try [Eleventy].
 However, generating a static site with Vue does make it super easy to create interactive content like this: